Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 ```

 This _run() method is executed when you use **File > Run** or the keyboard
-shortcut `Command + Shift + X` while the EditorScript is the currently open
+shortcut `Ctrl + Shift + X` while the EditorScript is the currently open
 script in the script editor.
 This keyboard shortcut is only effective when
 currently focused on the script editor.

-Scripts that extend EditorScript must be @tool scripts to function, so make sure it is present.
+Scripts that extend EditorScript must be @tool scripts to function.

 > Note:
 >